Linus Yale Jr.: Career

 After some regular education, Yale Jr. joined his father's business and introduced some revolutionary locks that utilized permutations and cylinders.
 In 1857, he established the Yale & Greenleaf Lock Co. with his future brother-in-law, Congressman Halbert S. Greenleaf, who also financed the venture.
 In 1858, Yale's father died, and Linus Yale Jr. became more involved with his father's lock company.
 Yale Jr. was joined in the family business by his cousin, Charles Oscar Yale, who was also a prolific lock inventor with several patents.

 Yale opened his own shop about 1860 in Shelburne Falls, Massachusetts, specializing in bank locks.
 He later founded a company with millionaire Henry Robinson Towne in the South End section of Stamford, Connecticut, called the Yale Lock Manufacturing Company.
 Throughout his career in lock manufacturing, Yale acquired numerous patents for his inventions and received widespread acclaim from clients regarding his products.

 Personal life

-Linus was personal friends and frequent correspondent with the abolitionist Congressman William Morris Davis.
+Yale was personal friends and frequent correspondent with the abolitionist Congressman William Morris Davis.

 Work

 Portrait painting

 Young Yale developed an early affinity for portrait painting, but about 1850 switched interests to assist his father with improving bank locks and studying mechanical problems.
-However, his artistic expertise later proved useful, sketching clear and accurate diagrams for his later lock designs.
+However, his artistic expertise later proved useful, drafting clear and accurate diagrams for his later lock designs.